-Exciting news for fans of The Killers!
-The Nevada rockers will release their first Greatest Hits compilation – titled 'Direct Hits' – on November 11.
-The 18-song compilation features two brand new songs – 'Just Another Girl', which sees the band reunite with longtime collaborator Stuart Price, and 'Shot At The Night', produced by M83's Anthony Gonzalez.
-Legendary Killers frontman Brandon Flowers has penned us an exclusive, revealing track-by-track for the record delving into memories of the past:
+The Nevada rockers released their first Greatest Hits compilation – titled 'Direct Hits' – in November 2013.
+It was a big step for a band only four albums into their career.
+The 18-song compilation featured two brand new songs – 'Just Another Girl', which saw the band reunite with longtime collaborator Stuart Price, and 'Shot At The Night', produced by M83's Anthony Gonzalez.
+Legendary Killers frontman Brandon Flowers was kind enough to pen us an exclusive, revealing track-by-track for the record delving into memories of the past:

 "I remember being in the studio, recording the demo but still writing the lyrics.
 I was procrastinating, and that's why the second verse is the same as the first one, but it just stuck.
 What strikes me about it is how powerful that song still is, and the second verse is still as powerful as the first one, every night.
 There's just something about it.
 It's a moment."